I Just Lost at an Eviction Hearing

 You can still negotiate with your landlord for more time to move, even after the sheriff has posted the Writ of Restitution.
 But usually, by the time the eviction suit has ended in this way, the landlord won't want to negotiate anymore.

-If you want to know when the sheriff will come back to enforce the Writ of Restitution, you can call the sheriff’s department.
-Sometimes they will let you know if they’ve been scheduled to come out.
+If you want to know when the sheriff will come back to enforce the Writ of Restitution, call the sheriff's department.
+They might let you know if they've been scheduled to come out.